deltamodders/deltamod-example-mod/README.md

 There should be 3 files (1 optional) dedicated to mod metadata and patching data.
 - `_deltamodInfo.json` is a file dedicated to storing the mod's name, authors, version and mod type (full game or demo).
 (See _deltamodInfo.json section).
 - `modding.xml` is the most important file in the modpack.
 It consists of <patch> tags, which have three fields: `patch`, `to` and `type`.
 (See modding.xml section)
 - `_icon.png` is an optional icon the modder can include in their modpack.
-It must be a 1:1 image.
+It must be a 1:1 image (256x256 reccomended but can be any size).
 It isn't included in this example folder.

 ## `_deltamodInfo.json`